analogdevicesinc/linux/README.md

 Details about the drivers that are of interest [and supported] by this repository can be found on the [Analog Devices wiki](https://wiki.analog.com/resources/tools-software/linux-drivers-all).
 This readme focuses on details specific to how this code is structured/organized, how it was derived, etc.

-For the current master, the last point in git history where things were merged from Xilinx is commit [dd100de5395b65494a285a37a74ccceab4f39520](https://github.com/analogdevicesinc/linux/commit/dd100de5395b65494a285a37a74ccceab4f39520).
-That commit (being a working branched) was merged into master via commit [d1873cb62263704a93d904420daf5941f38599b4](https://github.com/analogdevicesinc/linux/commit/d1873cb62263704a93d904420daf5941f38599b4).
+The current master is based on [xilinx v2021.1](https://github.com/Xilinx/linux-xlnx/tree/xilinx-v2021.1).
+For details about the merge see commit [67d89797e6b7](https://github.com/analogdevicesinc/linux/commit/67d89797e6b7e313f93f3683f7dd0479895ee9b0) ("Merge tag 'xilinx-v2021.1' of https://github.com/Xilinx/linux-xlnx.git").
+In this Xilinx release, the current version of upstream Linux is [Linux 5.10](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tag/?h=v5.10).

 For legacy reasons, the [xcomm_zynq](https://github.com/analogdevicesinc/linux/tree/xcomm_zynq) branch is still available and should be in-sync with current master.
 That branch used to be the old master branch.

-The current version of upstream Linux that Xilinx merged into their tree is from [Linux 4.14](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tag/?h=v4.14).
-No other patches seem to have been added after this (by Xilinx).

 ## How to build